 19. “Tonight Only: Get this NOW before it’s gone…” – It is difficult to resist the fear of missing out.
 Violet Grey used this with an added incentive inside to increase email open rates.
 Alternately, “Weekend Only: Get this …” or “Last Day to Get…” can be used for promoting special product offers or freebies.

-20. “New Video: (Topic)” – Email campaigns are not only to increase sales or revenue, but also to provide some value to the customers.
+20. “New Video: (Topic)” – An effective email campaign is not only to increase sales or revenue, but also to provide some value to the customers.
 This email from Beardbrand promotes useful content and information.
 Some video or tutorial inside needs to be advertised with a catchy email subject line.

 21. “Yes, this is a fundraising email” – Al Franken